Azure/azure-api-style-guide/docs/azure-ruleset.md

 Check for appropriate use of formData parameters.

 It can be appropriate to use formData parameters when sending multiple file-type parameters or an array of file-type parameters.
-But it is unnecessary and overly complicated to use formData to send a single file-type parameter.
+But it is usually unnecessary and can be overly complicated to use formData when all you are doing is sending a single file-type parameter.
-This should be defined as a `body` parameter with `type: string, format: binary` and use content-type `application/octet-stream`.
+Instead, consider defining a `body` parameter with `type: string, format: binary` and use content-type `application/octet-stream`.

 ### az-header-disallowed